 Your content should help you establish an emotional connection with your customers.
 The solution using your product provides is the essence of your brand offer.

 This is why you find descriptions of one sentence or nothing at all.
-How do you convince your customers you are the best solution to their problems?
-Words used and information conveyed matter a lot.
+How do you convince your customers you’re the best solution to their problems?
+Words used and information conveyed matter most.

 They should also communicate key product selling points and necessary information.
-And it should do this in an easy to read format the customer understands.
-If customers do a quick scan, they should understand everything quickly.
+And they should do this in an easy-to-read format the customer understands.
+If customers do a quick scan, they should understand everything perfectly.

-You have to supply your customers with all the information they need to make decisions.
+You have to give your customers all the information they need to make informed decisions.
 These decisions should also add value to their lives.
 This will help you build a brand that will stand the test of time.

 Grading content as you create and post it will help you identify which needs improvement and which you should delete.

-I do not think finding customers is the problem; they are everywhere once you define who your target market is.
+Finding customers isn’t the problem.
+You’ll see they’re everywhere, once you’ve defined your target market.
 The challenge is to create tailored content compelling enough to make them want to know more about your product offerings.
 Do this by taking care of the key elements that make up engaging content.